-It is normal to see an output message indicating that the Linux Kernel is already installed.
-The commands are designed to ensure that a Linux Kernel is on your system, preventing potential rebooting issues.
+It is normal to receive an output message indicating the Linux Kernel is installed.
+The commands are intended to ensure that a Linux Kernel is present on your system, thus preventing any potential issues with rebooting.

-You can now reboot your Linux Mint system by using the command provided below or, for desktop users who prefer, use the GUI restart option.
+You can now reboot your Linux Mint system using the command provided below or use the GUI restart option for desktop users who prefer it.

-At this stage, verifying that the default generic kernel is successfully installed is important.
+At this point, confirming that the default generic kernel has been installed successfully is crucial.

 sudo uname -r

 Your system should return to the standard, generic Linux Kernel that was present before upgrading.
 You can maintain this version, investigate different Linux Kernels like Liquorix and XanMod, or even create one if the TuxInvader PPA does not meet your needs.

 Method 2: Install Linux Kernel 6.2 with the Ubuntu Mainline Kernel Installer